NickVolynkin/makeup/README.md

     npm start
     ```

-    Demo page will then be available at [localhost:3333/demo](http://localhost:3333/demo).
+    Demo page will then be available at [http://localhost:3333/demo](http://localhost:3333/demo).

+## node-makeup

-Another project named "node-makeup" had been published in *npm* under the name "makeup" till 23.10.2015.
+A project named "node-makeup" had been published in *npm* under the name "makeup" till 23.10.2015.
 You can find it at [defunctzombie/node-makeup](https://github.com/defunctzombie/node-makeup).